FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: Properties of Clumps

 The upper-left panel of Figure~\ref{fig:clump_hists} shows the cell sizes at the simulation refinement levels 9, 10 and 11 (corresponding to 548, 274, and 137 pc, respectively) in grey lines.
 We also show in red the minimum clump size of 230\,pc set by the sphericalized radius corresponding to a 20 cell volume at refinement level 11.
 The median clump size is 368\,pc.

 {\it Masses:} As shown in the top-right panel of Figure~\ref{fig:clump_hists}, the median mass of a CGM clump is approximately $10^{5}$\,M$_{\odot}$.
-The smooth shape of the mass distribution (with no abrupt cutoffs) is a good indicator that we are not artificially omitting lower-mass clumps by enforcing the 20-cell minimum volume in the final step of selection.
-The second peak just below $10^{8}$\,M$_{\odot}$ is due to star-forming clumps in the ISM of the central galaxies, as we show in Figure~\ref{fig:hexplot2} and discuss in \S\ref{sec:ismcontam}.
+The smooth shape of the mass distribution (with no abrupt cutoffs) is a good indicator that we are not artificially omitting lower-mass clumps by enforcing the 20-cell minimum volume in the final step of selection. {We note, however, that the peak of this distribution may well be resolution-dependent.} The second peak just below $10^{8}$\,M$_{\odot}$ is due to star-forming clumps in the ISM of the central galaxies, as we show in Figure~\ref{fig:hexplot2} and discuss in \S\ref{sec:ismcontam}.

 {\it Radial Velocities:} We find that clumps span a wide range of radial velocities with respect to the host system's disk (lower-left panel of Figure~\ref{fig:clump_hists}).
 There is a skew towards negative values (infall) with a wide range extending past $v = 400$\,km\,s$^{-1}$ in both directions.
 Clearly density-selected clumps trace both inflowing and outflowing gas in the FOGGIE CGM, although the majority of them seem to be infalling at or just below the local free-fall velocity.
 We mark in pink the approximate range of typical free-fall velocities for our simulated halos.